gwionrob/wiki-app/README.md

 -   [ ] Navigating manually to a page that exists: `sitename/page/pagename/revision` with a revision that doesnt prompts the user with a
         "Page: pagename not found" message.
 The History dropdown with known revisions is also not functioning
--   [ ] If the user creates / edits a page with a word without spaces, this word will extend beyond the page when viewing it.
+-   [ ] If the user creates / edits a page with a a _very_ long word without spaces, this word will extend beyond the page when viewing it.
         This can be resolved with css property `word-break: break-all;`, however this creates breaks in short words
 -   [ ] Very rarely, after page edit, the user is navigated to the previous revision and not the new one.
 This is probably a asynchrony issue
 -   [ ] Web page is quite bland, background color / some images or logos could help bring it to life